orionrobots/orionrobots.github.io/content/2021/02/2021-02-19-hardware-shopping-list-2nd-ed.md

 - learn robotics programming
 title: Learn Robotics Programming 2nd Edition - Hardware Shopping List
 ---
 The [second edition of Learn Robotics Programming](http://packt.live/2XccaKe) is now for sale.
 Readers have been asking for a shopping list for this book.
 This is for the robot hardware components.
 I can follow up with a tools article if necessary.
+This article has paid links.

 I'll try to pick outlets that ship internationally, although I am aware that many countries may have local vendors that can get far better deals.
 Let me know [on twitter](https://twitter.com/orionrobots).